In The Fellowship of The Ring, Merry and Pippin can often be seen goofing off in the backgrounds of otherwise serious scenes.

-In the first Harry Potter movie, Harry and Draco are stuck wandering through the Forbidden Forest together and they stumble upon Quirrell drinking unicorn blood, who menacingly advances on Harry.
+In Harry Potter and the Philosopher's Stone, Harry and Draco are stuck wandering through the Forbidden Forest together and they stumble upon Quirrell drinking unicorn blood, who menacingly advances on Harry.
 The scene's rather terrifying... except for the part where you see Draco running across the background screaming like a pansy.

 Even better when you consider that they're told Fang is a coward, and he's the one who brings help.

 In the second film, when kids are attending the Duel Club, Snape sets his pet Draco Malfoy against Harry.
 As Snape's walking away past him, he gives Malfoy a "kill him" gesture (thumb swipe across the neck).